Hadfield suburb profile

 Hadfield rental market trends

-The rental market in Hadfield has shown stability, with house rents remaining unchanged at $550 per week over the past year.
-In contrast, unit rents have experienced a 6.5% increase, reaching $490 per week.
+The rental market in Hadfield has shown stability, with house rents remaining unchanged over the past year at $550 per week, while unit rents have increased by 7.5% to $500 per week.
 This indicates a growing demand for units, making Hadfield an attractive option for renters seeking affordability and convenience in a well-connected suburb.

 Suburbs near Hadfield